gurrrrrrett3/light/README.md

 ## Get Started

 Light is currently in development.
 The full source is not public at the moment, but documentation is available [here](https://light.ardi.gg/).
+<br>If you like Light or find it interesting, consider leaving a ⭐ to save it for later, or watching the repository.

 ## Credits